The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Microphone:

-Plastic with chromed (slightly golden) top and pink handle, with a pretend button.
-Connects to the stand with the cord.
+Plastic, darkpink handle, with silver-chromed (slightly golden) top and button.
+Connects to the stand with the cord in

 Microphone stand and cord: